vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the morning, I went to Walgreens to buy toiletries.
 I checked out at 9:07 AM.
 I wore a (new) KN95 mask while in the store.
 As part of the checkout process, I switched to getting digital receipts.

+### Afternoon trip to downtown Berkeley

+In the afternoon, I went to downtown Berkeley.
+I first went to Trader Joe's where I bought groceries.
+My time of checkout was 3:43 PM.
+After that, I went to Udupi Palace and got a spinach masala dosa.
+I wore a KN-95 mask for the trip.